-The Forward Collision Alert (FCA) system may help to avoid or reduce the harm caused by front-end crashes.
-FCA provides a flashing visual alert and beeps when approaching a vehicle directly ahead too quickly.
-FCA also provides a visual alert if following another vehicle much too closely.
-The FCA symbol is in the instrument cluster
+If equipped, the FCA system may help to avoid or reduce the harm caused by front-end crashes.
+When approaching a vehicle ahead too quickly, FCA provides a red visual alert and beeps.
+FCA also lights an amber visual alert if following another vehicle much too closely.

-The forward-looking FCA camera sensor is on the windshield ahead of the rearview mirror.
 FCA detects vehicles within a distance of approximately 60 m (197 ft) and operates at speeds above 40 km/h (25 mph).

 FCA is a warning system and does not apply the brakes.
-When approaching a slower-moving or stopped vehicle ahead too rapidly. or when following a vehicle too closely, FCA may not provide a warning with enough time to help avoid a crash ECA does not warn of pedestrians, animals, signs, quardrails, bridges, construction barrels, or other objects.
+When approaching a slower-moving or stopped vehicle ahead too rapidly, (Continued)

+or when following a vehicle too closely, FCA may not provide a warning with enough time to help avoid a crash.
+FCA does not warn of pedestrians, animals, signs, guardrails, bridges, construction barrels, or other objects.
 Be ready to take action and apply the brakes.
-For more information, see Defensive Driving on page 9-4.
+For more information, see Defensive Driving on page 9-5.